From Quarry to Kitchen: Understanding the Vistas of Granite Countertops

 Step Three: Cutting and Slicing into Slabs

 Countertops typically have standard thicknesses that fall between 2 and 3 centimeters.
 Additional reinforcement becomes necessary for thinner slabs particularly when they are used to span across cabinet bases.
-After slicing the stone it receives inspections to detect imperfections and verify uniformity before undergoing additional polish.
+After slicing the stone it receives inspections to detect imperfections and verify uniformity before undergoing additional refinement.

 Step Four: Polishing and Surface Finishing